anafaria89/github-slideshow/_posts/0000-01-01-intro - Copy.md

 ---
 layout: slide
-title: "Welcome to our slide deck!
-Ana"
+title: "Welcome to our Ana!"
 ---

 Use the right arrow to begin!